Palo Alto Matters – May 13, 2017

 Despite those substantial and growing public investments, this year’s Council has let businesses, developers and property owners off the hook.
 The City has provided the lion’s share of funding for the Downtown TMA to reduce single occupancy vehicle commutes to and from local businesses.
 Significant contributions from employers have not materialized, so the City is looking to revenue from a possible metered parking program to fund ongoing investments.
 In discussing whether to delay plans for a business tax to support efforts like the TMA, Councilmembers Fine and Scharff urged delay, calling the business tax “a solution looking for a problem.”

 Thanks to a newly adopted Accessory Dwelling Unit (ADU) ordinance and Comprehensive Plan amendments, developers and property owners no longer have to provide parking to meet the demand they create.
 While property owners can reap financial gain from larger second units, neighbors will suffer the fallout from increased competition for fixed on-street parking and the public will bear the staff cost of managing new RPPs.
-Under Wolbach and Fine’s ADU amendments, no parking is required for second homes.
+Under Wolbach and Fine’s ADU amendments, no parking is required for second homes city-wide (well beyond the transit zones mandated by the state).
 Council looks to more RPPs as a solution if demand for street parking becomes a problem, but staff indicated that each ADU in RPP zones would likely be eligible for a full allotment of parking permits, doubling the on-street parking allowance to 8 permits for a single property.

 On May 1, Mayor Scharff and Councilmembers Fine, with Wolbach’s support, secured a Comprehensive Plan revision that relieves developers of the obligation to “meet” parking demand generated by new projects, instead, requiring only that they “manage“ it.
 While a boon to developers, who can build on land previously required for parking, that vague, unenforceable standard could substantially increase parking problems – with residents and neighborhoods bearing the cost and impact of the overflow.